NoteGio/openrelay/docs/source/topics/design.rst

 * The maker of the order has set allowances for the token transfer proxy to complete the order.

-It also checks to see if the order has been all or partially filled or cancelled, and includes an accurate TakerTokenAmountFilled as it relays the message.
+It also takes into consideration whether the order has been partially filled or cancelled, based on the values set in the Fill Updater service.

 * **Language**: Go
 * **Classification**: Internal